eZmaxinc/eZmax-SDK-perl/README.md

 use EzmaxApi::Object::VariableexpenseResponse;
 use EzmaxApi::Object::VariableexpenseResponseCompound;
 use EzmaxApi::Object::VersionhistoryGetObjectV2Response;
-use EzmaxApi::Object::VersionhistoryGetObjectV2ResponseAllOf;
 use EzmaxApi::Object::VersionhistoryGetObjectV2ResponseMPayload;
 use EzmaxApi::Object::VersionhistoryResponse;
 use EzmaxApi::Object::VersionhistoryResponseCompound;
 use EzmaxApi::Object::WebhookCreateObjectV1Request;
 use EzmaxApi::Object::WebhookCreateObjectV1Response;
-use EzmaxApi::Object::WebhookCreateObjectV1ResponseAllOf;
 use EzmaxApi::Object::WebhookCreateObjectV1ResponseMPayload;
 use EzmaxApi::Object::WebhookDeleteObjectV1Response;
 use EzmaxApi::Object::WebhookEditObjectV1Request;
 use EzmaxApi::Object::WebhookEditObjectV1Response;
 use EzmaxApi::Object::WebhookEzsignDocumentCompleted;
-use EzmaxApi::Object::WebhookEzsignDocumentCompletedAllOf;
 use EzmaxApi::Object::WebhookEzsignEzsignsignerAcceptclause;
-use EzmaxApi::Object::WebhookEzsignEzsignsignerAcceptclauseAllOf;
 use EzmaxApi::Object::WebhookEzsignEzsignsignerConnect;
 use EzmaxApi::Object::WebhookEzsignFolderCompleted;
-use EzmaxApi::Object::WebhookEzsignFolderCompletedAllOf;
 use EzmaxApi::Object::WebhookGetHistoryV1Response;
-use EzmaxApi::Object::WebhookGetHistoryV1ResponseAllOf;
 use EzmaxApi::Object::WebhookGetHistoryV1ResponseMPayload;
-use EzmaxApi::Object::WebhookGetHistoryV1ResponseMPayloadAllOf;
 use EzmaxApi::Object::WebhookGetListV1Response;
-use EzmaxApi::Object::WebhookGetListV1ResponseAllOf;
 use EzmaxApi::Object::WebhookGetListV1ResponseMPayload;
-use EzmaxApi::Object::WebhookGetListV1ResponseMPayloadAllOf;
 use EzmaxApi::Object::WebhookGetObjectV2Response;
-use EzmaxApi::Object::WebhookGetObjectV2ResponseAllOf;
 use EzmaxApi::Object::WebhookGetObjectV2ResponseMPayload;
 use EzmaxApi::Object::WebhookListElement;
 use EzmaxApi::Object::WebhookRequest;
 use EzmaxApi::Object::WebhookRequestCompound;
 use EzmaxApi::Object::WebhookResponse;
 use EzmaxApi::Object::WebhookResponseCompound;
-use EzmaxApi::Object::WebhookResponseCompoundAllOf;
 use EzmaxApi::Object::WebhookTestV1Response;
 use EzmaxApi::Object::WebhookUserUserCreated;
-use EzmaxApi::Object::WebhookUserUserCreatedAllOf;
 use EzmaxApi::Object::WebhookUserstagedUserstagedCreated;
-use EzmaxApi::Object::WebhookUserstagedUserstagedCreatedAllOf;
 use EzmaxApi::Object::WebsiteRequest;
 use EzmaxApi::Object::WebsiteRequestCompound;
 use EzmaxApi::Object::WebsocketRequestServerGetWebsocketIDV1;